jackdwest/TeslaBMS/README.md

 My take on Collin's BMS.
 Changes listed below:

-- Now balances to the lowest cell between two packs conected together in series.
+- Now balances to the lowest cell between two packs connected together in series.
 - CSV output for those that might use it.
 - Cells balance for 30s and then update again, turning the balancers off momentarily to get accurate readings.
 - Baud set 612500 (I have older Tesla packs)